Adjunct Professor of LawPhone:

 Prior to joining BlueLaw, Lord served as legal advisor and advocacy director at an international landmine survivor organization, participating in all of the negotiations for the UN Convention on the Rights of Persons with Disabilities, serving as legal advisor to several lead governments, expert to the UN and legal advocacy advisor to Disabled Peoples International.
 She also worked as an attorney at the World Bank Group at the start of her international law career.

-Lord has taught courses in international public law and international human rights and disability law at the University of Edinburgh, American University’s School of International Service and the Washington College of Law, and the University of Baltimore School of Law.
-She is currently on the Disability Discrimination Summer School Faculty at the National University of Ireland (Galway) and serves as Senior Research Associate of the Harvard Law School Project on Disability.
+Lord has taught courses in international public law and international human rights and disability law at the University of Edinburgh (Scotland), American University’s (AU) School of International Service, AU’s Washington College of Law, and the University of Baltimore School of Law.
+She is currently on the Disability Discrimination Summer School Faculty at the National University of Ireland (Galway).

-She has published numerous journal articles, book chapters, and monographs on a variety of international public law, human rights and disability issues and regularly serves as peer reviewer for the Harvard School of Public Health journal, Health and Human Rights.
+She has published numerous journal articles, book chapters, and monographs on a variety of international public law, human rights and disability issues and regularly serves as peer reviewer for the Harvard School of Public Health journal, Health and Human Rights, and several other human rights journals.

 Janet Lord holds an LL.B. and LL.M. in law from the University of Edinburgh (Scotland), an LL.M. in international and comparative law from the George Washington University Law School and a B.A. in History from Kenyon College.
 She is a member of the New York Bar.

-Recent publications in the area of health and human rights include:
+Recent and forthcoming publications in the area of health and human rights include:

 HIV/AIDS, Disability and Discrimination: A Thematic Guide on Inclusive Law, Policy and Programming (commissioned by One Billion Strong, Washington, D.C., 2012) (principal author).